-As a student, and thereby a representative of the Lincoln Memorial University community, behavior of students both on and off campus is a reflection of the University.
+As a member of the Railsplitter Community, and thereby a representative of the Lincoln Memorial University community, behavior of students both on and off campus is a reflection of the University.
 Violations of the Code have a negative impact on the University community and the pursuit and achievement of its mission, vision, values, and bylaws.
 Therefore, alleged violations of the Code which occur off campus shall subject the student to investigation, review, and action under the Code.